 An “object history” tells stories about the past by starting with a object.
 Objects document past events and remind us of the thoughts, values, and experiences of people long gone.
 They also help us explore the links between distant events and processes.
 For instance, the history of a soda bottle sold in Whitefish Bay in the early 1900s, the creation of Milwaukee’s resort towns, and patterns of urban growth in the state.

 For National History Day, you can write your own object histories, or you can explore our website to find objects that relate to your project.
-Some objects on Wisconsin 101 connect directly with this year’s theme of “Conflict and Compromise.”
+Some objects on Wisconsin 101 connect directly with this year’s theme of “Triumph and Tragedy.”
 For instance, on the left is a draft drum.
 Drums like this were used to choose soldiers for the army during the Civil War.
 The draft made many Americans fearful, and in Ozaukee County, Wisconsin, it even inspired violence.

 But conflicts take many forms, and so do the objects linked to their histories.
 For example, this Cherryland T-shirt, offers one view into a history of migrant labor in Wisconsin.
 It can help us better understand national strikes, efforts to create unions for farm workers, and protests to improve migrant worker housing in Wisconsin.